 While many of us wonder at the idea of backpacking to travel and relax our body and mind for a few days, the bitter truth is travel is exhausting.
-If anything, more exhausting than going to office on a 9 to 5 shift everyday.
+If anything, more exhausting than going to the office on a 9 to 5 shift every day.

-You can’t skip breakfast, since you’re gonna walk more than 10km every day.
+You can’t skip breakfast since you’re gonna walk more than 10km every day.
 You eat everything you can find.
-You’re prepared for all kinds of weather, be it rain, hail storm, snow storm, cold or hot.
-Also, as you’re carrying a light weight pack, you’ve a max of 2 litre water at any point of time.
-You eat local food, doesn't matter if it's as per your taste buds.
+You’re prepared for all kinds of weather, be it rain, hail storm, snowstorm, cold or hot.
+Also, as you’re carrying a lightweight pack, you’ve a max of 2-litre water at any point of time.
+You eat local food, it doesn’t matter if it’s as per your taste buds.

 You can’t afford to miss sunrise, sunset, night sky.
-You hardly sleep despite so much of body pressure, and carrying a 6-7kg backpack all the while.
-You’re auto adjusted to changes in itinerary.
+You hardly sleep despite so much of body pressure and carrying a 6-7kg backpack all the while.
+You’re auto-adjusted to changes in the itinerary.
 Every penny you spend, you mentally calculate how much budget you’ve left for the trip.
-You sleep in cheaper places, sometimes for free..Sometimes in a tent, sometimes at a local stranger’s place whom you’ve met only a few hours ago.
+You sleep in cheaper places, sometimes for free...Sometimes in a tent, sometimes at a local stranger’s home whom you’ve met only a few hours ago.
 Talking of safety, eh?

 You don’t go prepared for all what if conditions and when those rare conditions occur, you subject yourself to unknown situations and solve them immediately.

 Time runs 10 times faster than you.
-Hitchhiking, backpacking, asking locals for routes and best food in cheap price, figuring out where you’re gonna sleep tonight, etc. happen in minutes.
+Hitchhiking, backpacking, asking locals for routes and the best food at a low price, figuring out where you’re gonna sleep tonight, etc. happen in minutes.
 Sometimes you’re stranded in a place where you don’t see a single human around.
-All the preplanned calendar itineraries, map drawings you’ve made, they all go to trash when you face the reality.
+All the preplanned calendar itineraries, map drawings you’ve made, they all go to trash when you face reality.

 But why do you do this?